mauricechevez/US-CAPITALS-QUIZ/README.md

 # HOW TO INSTALL

-## Example
 1. *`Fork`* and *`Clone`* this respository to your local machine
 2. Open `index.html` in your browser to play or
 3. Open the directory in your text editor of choice to view or edit the code

-Other install instructions will go here

 # HOW IT WORKS
 How the game works will go here